-- 1 Start your web browser. - Type "https://machine's IP address/" into your browser to access your machine (where "machine's IP address" is the IP address or the node name that you assigned for the certificate). - 3 When the security alert dialog box appears, do one of the following: - Click Continue to this website (not recommended)..
-Click Certificate Error, and then click View certificates. - If the following dialog box appears, click View Certificate.

-4 Click Install Certificate... from the General tab.
+- 1 Start your web browser. - Type "https://machine's IP address/" into your browser to access your machine (where "machine's IP address" is the IP address or the node name that you assigned for the certificate). - When the security alert dialog box appears, do one of the following: - Click Continue to this website (not recommended).
+Click Certificate Error, and then click View certificates. - Click Install Certificate... from the General tab.

-5 When the Certificate Import Wizard appears, click Next.

-6 You need to specify a location to install the certificate.
+- 5 When the Certificate Import Wizard appears, click Next. - 6 You need to specify a location to install the certificate.
 We recommend you choose Place all certificates in the following store, and then click Browse....